-Choosing your wedding photographer is a big and sometimes daunting decision so we’ve put together some questions you might want to ask before taking the leap, and if there’s anything else you’re curious about, please feel free to get in touch.
-We’re always up for a chat.
+Choosing your wedding photographer is a big and sometimes daunting decision so I’ve put together some questions you might want to ask before taking the leap.
+If there’s anything else you’re curious about, please feel free to get in touch.
+I’m always up for a chat.

 What is “documentary” photography and does it include a couple shoot?

 In a nutshell documentary photography is fly-on-the wall photography that captures raw, honest moments as they happen.
 Good documentary images require a certain degree of familiarity and intimacy so in our pre-wedding meet up, please don’t be shy.
 Show us who you guys are as individuals and as a couple and don’t hold back.
 We will take what we learn and use it to make images that capture your unique connection.

 While we love candid documentary photography, we are equally passionate about portraiture.
 So yes, you will absolutely get a couple shoot, should you want one (not everyone does, and that’s also okay).
 We focus on portraiture (the “posed” stuff) twice in the day – bride and groom portraits taken separately before the ceremony and again during your couple shoot, preferably in the hour before sunset when the light is soft and golden.

 Will you tell us how to pose?

 Even the most natural portraits require some direction – where to stand, how to angle your face to get the best light, and sometimes how to relax.
 Some couples need a lot of direction (it can be scary standing in front of a camera for the first time) and others are quite comfortable simply engaging with each other and letting us shoot.
 We will provide as much or as little direction as you need and if you ever feel uncomfortable, just shout and we’ll do something different.
 We choose shooting locations away from your guests so you don’t have to feel shy.
 Just relax and have fun; after all its one of the few times during the day that you get to spend one-on-one time together.

 What about family shots?